wmde/wikibase-release-pipeline/development/images/wbs-tools/docs/README.md

 - The experimental `development/wbs` launcher selects the checkout's local `wikibase/wbs-tools:latest` image without pulling.
 It builds that image when missing; run `wbs-dev build wbs-tools` after changing the tools application.
 - Source installations requested with `--from-source` build `wikibase/wbs-tools:latest` and explicitly select `development/docker-compose.local-images.yml` for that operation.
 - `wbs-dev installer-dev web` builds and uses the local `latest` images for that development session without changing the checkout's persistent product-image selection.
-- `wbs-dev installer-dev web --mock` builds only the installer tools image and simulates progress without changing configuration or services.
+- `wbs-dev installer-dev web --mock` runs the live development server and simulates progress without changing configuration or services.
 - The installer web server runs on port `8888` for browser UI installations.
 - For non-localhost web installs, the installer tries to obtain a Let's Encrypt certificate on port `80`.
 If that fails, it falls back to a self-signed certificate and the browser will warn.
 - If `docker-compose.local.yml` exists in the Wikibase Suite directory, it is merged automatically.